 - Shaving equipment

 Please ensure that all nightwear is fire retardant.
 If you wish you can also bring reading material.
 Magazines and newspapers are available at the hospital shop.

 During your stay in hospital, monitoring equipment may be attached to your finger so it is important that all nail varnish has been removed and your nails are clearly visible.
 Patients with a full set of false nails should remove them all before coming to hospital, while those with acrylic nails should remove one acrylic nail from each hand, ideally the index or middle finger.

 You will be asked which ethnic group you belong to.
 This information is collected to enable the Trust to ensure that the service provided meets the needs of our patients.

 There are occasions when patients may be required to prove residency in the UK and entitlement to NHS treatment.
 Please help our

 staff if they require this information.

-Page updated 7 months ago
+Page updated about 1 year ago